 Accra (Akra)

-Akra is made out of root vegetable, malanga, mixed with flavorful herbs and spices.
-The batter is then deep fried to a beautiful crisp and golden color.
+Akra is made out of root vegetables, and malanga, mixed with flavorful herbs and spices.
+The batter is then deep-fried to a beautiful crisp and golden color.

 Malanga has a subtle nutty and earthy flavor.
-Making the best out of your vegetables so everyone can enjoy.
+Making the best out of your vegetables so everyone can enjoy them.

 Flour is not added to this dish since this vegetable is starchy enough to sustain itself.

-Malanga is not readily available at your local grocery store in the U.S, therefore you will need an international market specializing in Caribbean foods, Asian stores, of on Amazon.
+Malanga is not readily available at your local grocery store in the U.S., therefore you will need an international market specializing in Caribbean foods, and Asian stores, of course on Amazon.

 Papita (Plantain Chips)